andrewjstringer/sr201-mqtt/README.md

 This code is configured from a config file which is itself, Python, this allows easy import of parameters.
-All the parameters I think you should need to change are in this file.
+All the parameters I think you should need to change are in this file, this is named config.py.example to avoid future updates overwriting your local config.
 Please send me a message if this is not the case.
+Rename the config.py.example to config.py and edit to suit your setup.

 Both the MQTT broker and sr-201 addresses can be either DNS names or ipaddresses.